9 Best Things to do in Kraków, Poland.

 The journey begins with a long descent down a wooden staircase, leading 135 meters underground.
 Below, a labyrinth of tunnels, chambers, and sculptures—carved entirely from salt—stretches for miles.
 The highlight is the breathtaking Chapel of St. Kinga, complete with intricately detailed carvings and chandeliers made entirely of salt crystals.

 Wear comfortable shoes—it’s a lot of walking.
-But it’s well worth it to explore this incredible subterranean marvel, unlike anything else you’ll see in Poland.
+But it’s well worth it to explore this subterranean marvel, unlike anything else you’ll see in Poland.

 6. Take a Day Trip to Auschwitz-Birkenau